anamariadGITH/TestGitHubAMD/README.md

 - Use CSS to make the image smaller if you need to.
 - Keep the list short, to about 3-4 items.
 If you pick something that causes you to have a long list, pick a few notable ones.
 - Don't get too caught up in specifics.
 It's more important to see your code was done correctly than having accurate information.
-- Refer to the [student book](https://book.techelevator.com/v2_3/content/intro-html-css.html) for examples of HTML and CSS.
+- Refer to examples of HTML and CSS.

 ### Information form requirements